LukaszSztukiewicz/INI-parser/README.md

 > 143

-3. Displaying total of bytes used by logs files
+3. Displaying the total of bytes used by logs files

 > [log]
 > files = 10